 One option to cut through the bitterness is to add a sweetener to the tea but you are then putting calories into your drink and it’s not always the best solution for everyone.

-Yarrow Tea And Ginger Tea
+Yarrow And Ginger Tea

 I love ginger so I tend to try it out as a blend for just about any herbal tea.
 Most of the time it works out quite well for just about everything.
-Yarrow tea and ginger is no exception.
+Yarrow ginger tea is no exception.
 The spicey pepper flavor of ginger really helps settle the bitterness of the yarrow tea.
 It does not remove the bitterness but it makes the infusion a lot more drinkable.

 A Quick Yarrow and Ginger Tea Recipe

-- 2 teaspoons of loose leaf yarrow or 1 yarrow tea bag
+- 2 teaspoons of loose-leaf yarrow or 1 yarrow tea bag

 - 2 slices of fresh ginger, about 1/8th inch thick